JetBrains/Qodana/topics/jvm.md

 ### K2 Mode

+<link-summary>The K2 mode is by default enabled for the %qd% and %qd-co% linters.</link-summary>

 The K2 mode is by default enabled for the %qd% and %qd-co% linters.

 To revert the K2 mode, in your linter configuration set the `idea.kotlin.plugin.use.k2`